phac-nml/viralassembly/docs/usage.md

 | ntc | /path/to/barcode02 |
 | pos | /path/to/barcode03 |

+This will be expanded upon in future releases to allow more varied inputs for the input sheet.

 ## Variant Callers
 Three different variant callers are available with slightly different options regarding running with them.
 For the most accurate results when running with `clair3` or `medaka` pick a model that best matches the input data!!